 Since laser surgery treats the delicate cornea of your eye, we think it’s advisable to choose a laser surgeon who is both a board certified ophthalmologist and a corneal specialist, an expert who performs various types of cornea surgery, treats corneal abrasions and infections, teaches other physicians about the cornea, and is capable of handling challenging cornea cases.

-At Eye Consultants of Pennsylvania, our LASIK surgeons, Adam J. Altman, MD and Jonathan D. Primack, MD, are board certified, but they are also fellowship-trained, which means that they have undergone an advanced course of training in all aspects of corneal disease and care.
+At Eye Consultants of Pennsylvania, our LASIK surgeons, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD are board certified, but they are also fellowship-trained, which means that they have undergone an advanced course of training in all aspects of corneal disease and care.
 A fellowship is considered the ultimate training for an ophthalmologist.
 A fellowship-trained cornea surgeon will provide you with the highest level of care.

 Different Methods of LASIK Surgery

 All LASIK procedures are not the same.
 But, what do “blade” and “bladeless” LASIK mean?
 Does one have any advantages over the other?

 Both forms of LASIK surgery use an excimer laser to reshape the corneal tissue; the difference is in what is used to cut the corneal flap.

 In conventional LASIK, the surgeon uses a handheld surgical blade, known as a microkeratome, to cut a thin, hinged flap into the surface of the cornea.
 The flap is then folded over and the surgeon applies energy pulses from a computer-guided excimer laser to reshape the cornea and improve vision imperfections.